Bam4d/bam4d.github.io/src/posts/markdown/react-markdown-mathjax.md

 1. Switch your branch to something other than master (i use `develop`, only commit on this branch from now on.

+    * `git checkout -b "develop"`

     The reason for this is that by default, `{{username}}.github.io` repositories will host your site from the `master` branch.
 And when using `create-react-app` your published branch is going to look very different than your `develop` branch.
 This is because `create-react-app` is going to compile all your dependencies together into a super browser friendly, optimized format.

-    * `git checkout -b "develop"`

 1. Install `gh-pages` deployment plugin using `npm`

-    Run the following command to get the github pages deployment plugin
     * `npm install --save gh-pages`

 1. Change the homepage in your `my-app/package.json` file
     * `"homepage": "https://myusername.github.io"`